-To connect your iPhone, iPad or iPod to your home stereo you just need a dock and a 3.5mm to RCA cable like this cable above.
-The RCA cable plugs into the rear of your stereo and the 3.5mm plugs into your iPhone dock jack.
+To connect your iPhone, iPad or iPod to your home stereo you just need an Apple iPod dock and a 3.5mm to RCA cable like this cable above.
+The RCA cable plugs into the rear of your stereo and the 3.5mm plugs into your iPhone dock.

 You can leave the audio lead and charger cable plugged into the dock permanently.
 It will also allow you to control your iPod via any Apple remote control.